AnixKira/I-m-ImageMo-Dev-Packs/README.md

  __iModLoader = package.loadlib("iModConnection.imod", "iMod_load");
 ```

-Also right now the Dev Mod loads two loads and loads the GUI already this will also be changed in the future.
+Also right now the Dev Mod loads two late and loads the GUI before the options are set, this will also be changed in the future.